Years of Service Award Programs: Best Practices

 1. Consider the times.

-Years of Service awards proliferated across Corporate America in an era when people didn’t move around so much, and staying with a company for 20, 25 or even 50 years was a realistic possibility.
-Times have changed, younger generations are more mobile, and the typical LinkedIN profile shows a handful of job-hops.
-Accordingly, your Years of Service program should celebrate “shorter” employment milestones, such as 1 year and 3 year, anniversaries, in addition to longer tenures.
+Years of service awards proliferated across corporate America in an era when people didn’t move around so much, and staying with a company for 20, 25 or even 50 years was a realistic possibility.
+Times have changed, younger generations are more mobile, and the typical LinkedIn profile shows a handful of job-hops.
+Accordingly, your length of service awards program should celebrate “shorter” employment milestones, such as one-year and three-year anniversaries, in addition to longer tenures.
 One key to improving churn is getting employees “hooked” into the organizational culture early enough to improve retention through the first five years.
 If employees can be retained through the first 3-5 years the odds of keeping them long term greatly increases.

 2. Richly reward your people.